UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

         }
 ```

-Note that concrete instances of `Car` and `Motorbike` are passed into the second parameter of commuter1 and commuter2 respectively.
+Note that concrete instances of `Car` and `Motorbike` are passed in as the second parameter of `commuter1` and `commuter2` respectively.
 Run the code.
 Look closely at the output

 ```